henriquecastror/henriquecastror_md/content/slideslist/_index.md

 ---
-title: Slides I used in classes and seminars.
+title: Slides I used in classes and seminars

 # View.
 #   1 = List